 The best way to replace missing teeth is with dental implants.
 Dental implants are a better option for many reasons; they are stronger, they are permanent and they also help to slow the bone loss that inevitably results from having missing teeth.
 However, it's important to replace your teeth in the best way that you can, so dentures are certainly much better than no replacement at all, or poor replacements like snap-in dentures.
 And indeed, for financial reasons, they are the only option for many patients.

-Your dentist will be able to talk with you more about the best way to replace your teeth given your oral health and your financial situation.
+Your dentist will be able to talk with you more about the best way to replace your teeth according to your oral health and your financial situation.
 If you do need help funding your dental treatment, have a look at our financing article.

 Have a look at the following video where Dr. Tamisha Denis explains the pros and cons of flexibles and normal partials.
 Her main concern is that flexibles can't be adjusted later on if you need more teeth replaced.
 But her flexible partial dentures reviews are overall positive.